 The August Sisters are made up of Hannah and Sara-Anne Waggoner—sisters both born in August.
 According to their website they “don't just want to create a brand that sells products.
 We want our brand to bring people together to celebrate our differences.
 We love to spotlight our customers - they are so creative and inspire us to keep creating art that matters.”
 Shop their website for colorful, trendy, handmade jewelry.

 Looking for some Chattanooga merch?
 Look no further!
 Head to our very own store for shirts, hoodies, onesies, and more.
-In addition to clothes, you can also find water bottles, dog bowls, candles, and stickers to remind you of your visit to the Scenic City.
+In addition to clothes, you can also find water bottles, dog bowls, candles, plushies, and stickers to remind you of your visit to the Scenic City.
+Stop by our new Visitor Information Center to purchase some items in person!

 Each Alchemy Spice blend is produced with a micro-batch method and every batch of spices is made-to-order, meaning that each bottle of spice is less than two weeks old when it arrives at your home.
 Like any consumable, spices provide the best flavor and aroma just after grinding, but the spices most people settle for in the grocery store have been sitting in storage for up to five years.
 All Alchemy Spice products are formulated and packaged in small batches by hand.